vanisbala/react-tictactoe-game/README.md

 <img src="./src/media/tictactoe.png" width="120" height="120">

 ## Description
-- It allows to players to play .
+- It allows two players to play .
 Player 1 is 'X' and Player 2 is 'O'
 - As soon as the Player click the cell it displays that players symbol on the Square and the next player turn on the Board
 - Board is the parent and Square is the child.
 - When one player wins by putting their symbol in a row then the board displays the Winner.